 Key Benefits

-- Dual-voltage support for wider workshop compatibility
+- Dual-voltage support allows wider workshop compatibility.

-- Lightweight and portable for shop-to-site tasks
+- Lightweight and portable for moving from shop to site.

 Rating: 4.4 (total: 3858+)